Eden Project: Lineup history

+Cancelled acts

+In 2022, Lionel Richie cancelled his entire European tour, which included his Eden Session show, due to ongoing concerns of COVID-19.
+He later rescheduled for the 2023 sessions.

+In 2025, Kneecap where originally announced as part of that years sessions lineup.
+Their show was later cancelled due to controversial comments they made.

+In January 2026, Neil Young was announced as part of that years sessions lineup, however, the following month it was announced that Young had cancelled all dates on his European tour, which included his Eden Sessions show.

 In the media

 The Eden Project has appeared in various television shows and films such as the James Bond film Die Another Day, The Bad Education Movie, in the Netflix series The Last Bus, in the CBeebies show Andy's Aquatic Adventure and in Armenia’s postcard in the Eurovision Song Contest 2023.

 A weekly radio show called The Eden Radio Project is held every Thursday afternoon on CHAOS Radio, formerly known as Radio St Austell Bay.

 On 18 November 2019, on the Trees A Crowd podcast, David Oakes interviewed Eden Project's Head of Interpretation, Dr Jo Elworthy, about the site.